 As required by the SUPPORT Act (P.L.
-115-271), beginning in 2021, the Open Payments program will be expanded to include advanced practice nurses and physician assistants.
+115-271), the Open Payments program expanded in 2021 to include advanced practice nurses and physician assistants.
 This means that drug and medical device companies and their distributors will be required to start reporting relevant payment data to CMS.
 To learn more about what constitutes a reportable payment or transfer of value, visit the Open Payments website.

 Open Payments registration for the newly covered providers will begin in early 2022.
 By April 2022, providers will be able to review and affirm or dispute financial information reported about them before it is published.
 The reported data will be released to the public by CMS in June 2022.

 CMS has indexed Open Payments data so that it is easy for patients and others to conduct targeted searches by provider, teaching hospital, or company, as well as by medical specialty and other parameters.